Metrics

 Introduction

-API oriented - API centric info to show how many clients is calling this API.
+API-oriented - API-centric info to show how many clients call this API.

 Configuration